 Annual grants to the Named Executive Officers are generally made during the first quarter of the fiscal year.
 Annual Grants are determined by the Committee based on their review of each individual's past performance as well as their potential impact on the Company's future performance.
 Grants may also be made at other times during the fiscal year in certain circumstances (such as a grant in connection with the hiring or promotion of an executive or other special circumstance as deemed appropriate by the Compensation Committee).
 In February 2012, the Compensation Committee approved annual grants of stock options to each of the Named Executive Officers.
-In addition, the Compensation Committee determined that, if our stockholders approved a proposal at the 2012 Annual Meeting to increase the number of shares available for grant under our stock incentive plan, the Compensation Committee considered appropriate to provide adequate retention and performance incentives for the executives.
+In addition, the Compensation Committee determined that, if our stockholders approved a proposal at the 2012 Annual Meeting to increase the number of shares available for grant under our stock incentive plan, the Compensation Committee would consider approving additional option grants so that the aggregate options granted to each executive for 2012 would be at levels the Compensation Committee considered appropriate to provide adequate retention and performance incentives for the executives.
 The plan proposal was approved by stockholders at the 2012 Annual Meeting and, accordingly, the Compensation Committee considered and approved a second set of option grants in June 2012 for each of the Named Executive Officers.